kadishmal/pulsr/README.md

 > Best decision of my career: Working on Open Source Software, the culture of sharing, encouraging and learning from each other is incredible.
 > -- <cite>Dale Harvey [@daleharvey](https://twitter.com/daleharvey/status/275252906293346306)</cite>

-**Pulsr** is a very _fast_ Web App Framework for Node.js developers to create **A-graded** Web apps.
+**Pulsr** is a very _fast_ Web App Framework designed to allow teams to create **A-graded** Web apps much faster through independent *pagelets* development.
 All LESS/CSS/JS files are properly concatenated, minimized, gzipped, cache-enabled and sent to a client.
 This is why Google's Page Speed grades Pulsr based sites with **95 out of 100** speed score, and YSlow with **91 out of 100** score.
 The good news is Pulsr doesn't include all the [Best Practices for Speeding Up Your Web Site](http://developer.yahoo.com/performance/rules.html) suggested by Yahoo! engineers.
 So, there is a room for further improvement.

-Pulsr sites are not only fast from Google/Yahoo point of view, but they also _look fast_ for site visitors because Pulsr sends the first response without waiting for all the heavy work necessary to render the page to be finished like database queries, image processing, etc. Visitors see the basic layout immediately while the rest _data_ of the page is pushed in by the server **in chunks** within the same initial HTTP request (_notice: **no** AJAX!_).
-This is the same technology used by Facebook on their main site.
-If you want to learn more about **chunked transfer encoding** read [Faster Web Page Loading with Facebook BigPipe](http://www.cubrid.org/blog/dev-platform/faster-web-page-loading-with-facebook-bigpipe/) I posted last year.
+Pulsr sites are not only fast from Google/Yahoo point of view, but they also _look fast_ (perceived to be fast) for site visitors because Pulsr sends the first response without waiting for all the heavy work necessary to render the page to be finished like database queries, image processing, etc. Visitors see the basic layout immediately while the rest _data_ of the page is pushed in by the server **in chunks** within the same initial HTTP request (_notice: **no** AJAX!_).
+This is the same technology used by Facebook on their main site, and many other high traffic Web sites like Mashable, TechCrunch, etc. If you want to learn more about **chunked transfer encoding** read [Faster Web Page Loading with Facebook BigPipe](http://www.cubrid.org/blog/dev-platform/faster-web-page-loading-with-facebook-bigpipe/) I posted last year.

 ## Pulsr is developer friendly

 Pulsr is not complete yet, nothing is ever finished.
 In fact, I have just started it.
-With introduction of **pagelets concept** (_discussed further_) **Pulsr is designed to make it very easy for developers, particularly for teams, to build and maintain their Web applications**.
+With introduction of **pagelets concept** (_discussed further_) **Pulsr is designed to make it very easy and fast for developers, particularly for teams, to build and maintain their Web applications**.

 ### Client side